sans-script/bazzar/README.md

 - **Email**: alex@test.com
 - **Password**: alex@test.com

+> [!NOTE]
-**Please note:** Since the backend is hosted on a platform with a free plan, occasional issues or downtime may occur.
+> Since the backend is hosted on a platform with a free plan, occasional issues or downtime may occur.
 I will do my best to keep the project online and address any problems promptly.